bahrus/be-observing/README.md

 1. You get syntax highlighting inside the expression without a plugin.
 2. Is more "honest" about possible side effects, easier to filter out with trusted types, server-side xss prevention (maybe).
 3. Can freely use ', ", `, "." without breaking anything.
-Must used chained accessors for dot access.
+4. With the example below, must used chained accessors for dot access.
+That is not the case with the approach above.

 This is utilizing the [be-eventing](https://github.com/bahrus/be-eventing) fellow enhancement.